Recovery from Linear Measurements with Complexity-Matching Universal Signal Estimation: Numerical results

 In this section, we demonstrate that SLA-MCMC is comparable and in many cases better than existing algorithms in reconstruction quality, and that SLA-MCMC is applicable when $M>N$.
 Additionally, some numerical evidence is provided to justify Conjecture~\ref{conj:double_MMSE} in Section~\ref{sec:conjecture}.
 Then, the advantage of SLA-MCMC in estimating low-complexity signals is demonstrated.
 Finally, we compare B-MCMC, L-MCMC, and SLA-MCMC performance.

 We implemented SLA-MCMC in Matlab\footnote{A toolbox that runs the simulations in this paper is available at http://people.engr.ncsu.edu/dzbaron/software/UCS\_BaronDuarte/} and tested it using several stationary ergodic sources.
 Except when noted, for each source, signals $x$ of length $N=10000$ were generated.
 Each such $x$ was multiplied by a Gaussian random matrix $\Phi$ with normalized columns and corrupted by i.i.d.
 Gaussian measurement noise $z$.
 Except when noted, the number of measurements $M$ varied between 2000 and 7000.
 The noise variance $\sigma_Z^2$ was selected to ensure that the signal-to-noise ratio (SNR) was $5$ or $10$~dB; SNR was defined as $\displaystyle \mbox{SNR}=10\log_{10}\left[(N E[x^2])/(M\sigma_Z^2)\right]$.
-We set the context depth $q=2$, the number of super-iterations in different stages of SLA-MCMC $r_{1}=50$ and $r_2=r_3=r_{4a}=r_{4b}=10$, the maximum total number of super-iterations to be $240$, the initial number of levels $|\Z|=7$, and the tuning parameter from Section~\ref{sec:adaptive_size} $K_1,K_2=10$.
+According to Section~\ref{sec:compressor}, the context depth $q=o(\log(N))$, where the base of the logarithm is the alphabet size; using typical values such as $N=10000$ and $|\Z|=10$, we have $\log(N)=4$ and set $q=2$.
+While larger $q$ will slow down the algorithm, it might be necessary to increase $q$ when $N$ is larger.
+The number of super-iterations in different stages of SLA-MCMC $r_{1}=50$ and $r_2=r_3=r_{4a}=r_{4b}=10$, the maximum total number of super-iterations to be $240$, the initial number of levels $|\Z|=7$, and the tuning parameter from Section~\ref{sec:adaptive_size} $K_1,K_2=10$; these parameters seem to work well on an extensive set of numerical experiments.
 SLA-MCMC was not given the true alphabet $\X$ for any of the sources presented in this paper; our expectation is that it should adaptively adjust $|\Z|$ to match $|\X|$.
-The final estimate $\widehat{x}_{\mbox{avg}}$ of each signal was obtained by averaging over the outputs $\widehat{x}$ of $5$ runs of SLA-MCMC, where in each run we initialized the random number generator with another random seed, cf. Section~\ref{sec:mix}.
+The final estimate $\widehat{x}_{\mbox{avg}}$ of each signal was obtained by averaging over the outputs $\widehat{x}$ of $5$ runs of SLA-MCMC, where in each run we initialized the random number generator with another random seed, cf.\ Section~\ref{sec:mix}.
 These choices of parameters seemed to provide a reasonable compromise between runtime and estimation quality.